Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Propulsion](/HeroSystem6eHeroic/images/VehiclePropulsion.png)

-Note that HERO System vehicles typically start with 12 m of running and 4 m of swimming.
+Note that HERO System vehicles typically start with 12 m of *Running* and 4 m of *Swimming*.
 Since most vehicles add modifiers to or buyback these attributes, this sheet assumes zero for each and refunds the character 14 points.

 ![Reserves](/HeroSystem6eHeroic/images/VehiclePower.png)